Ranjan Ghosh: Early life

-Brought up in a Bengali family in a satellite township in West Bengal, Ranjan Ghosh studied at St. Xavier's School, Durgapur and at BC Institution.
-Thereafter, he moved to Calcutta to take up physics at Jadavpur University.
-Very soon he left his higher studies to become a mariner, and embarked on a career that would take him almost all around the world for the next four years.
-He holds a degree in nautical sciences from The University of Mumbai.
-In 2007, Ranjan bid adieu to his sea life and joined Mumbai-based film school Whistling Woods International to study filmmaking.
+Brought up in a Bengali family in a satellite township in West Bengal, Ranjan Ghosh studied at St. Xavier's School, Durgapur, and at BC Institution.
+Thereafter, he moved to Calcutta to take up Physics at Jadavpur University but became a mariner after he received a degree in Nautical sciences from the University of Mumbai.
+In 2007, Ranjan left his job and joined the Mumbai-based film school Whistling Woods International Institute to study filmmaking.
 He graduated in 2009 with a major in screenwriting.